Why the brutal Kokoda Track Campaign was a turning point in WWII

 Unable to reach the city by sea, the Japanese sought to march troops across land to capture Port Moresby instead.

-When news of the Japanese landing reached the Allied commanders in the region, they had to rely upon the only available defenders in Papua New Guinea at the time: the 39th Militia Battalion troops from Australia.
+With the impending arrival of the Japanese, the Allied commanders in the region had to rely upon the only available defenders in Papua New Guinea at the time: the 39th Militia Battalion troops from Australia.

 Militia were not regular army soldiers.
 They were volunteers who had only received basic combat training and were still considered part of the Australian Army Reserve.

-Regardless, they were instructed to advance north up the Kokoda track, to engage the Japanese and attempt to slow them down.
+Regardless, they were instructed to advance north along a jungle path, known as the Kokoda track, to engage the Japanese and attempt to slow them down.

-These Australian troops reached the village of Kokoda, halfway along the track on the 15th of July 1942 before encountering the enemy.
+These Australian troops reached the village of Kokoda, halfway along the track on the 15th of July 1942.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.